choplin/code-review.nvim/README.md

     format = 'markdown', -- 'markdown' or 'json' date_format = '%Y-%m-%d %H:%M:%S',
     save_dir = nil, -- nil = current directory
   },
+  -- Comment settings
+  comment = {
+    auto_copy_on_add = false, -- Automatically copy each new comment to clipboard when added },
   -- Keymaps (set to false to disable all keymaps) keymaps = {